 - Edit the text if necessary.

 This allows you to send a total of 200 characters directly from Safari to notes.
-Anything above 200 characters will require you to copy the text to clipboard and paste into the note yourself.
+Anything above 200 characters will require you to copy the text to the clipboard and paste it into the note yourself.

 Questions about adding photos to Notes on iPhone?